Wahkiakum County Ferry

 on the Lower Columbia River

 The ferry departs every day from Puget Island, WA on the hour, every hour, between 5 am – 10 pm, and every day from Westport, OR fifteen minutes past the hour, every hour, between 5:15 am – 10:15 pm.
-For more information Monday through Friday (8 am – 5 pm), call (360) 795-3301.
-In regard to whether or not the ferry is running, call (877) 795-3910 for an automated recording.
-If the ferry is running, there will be no message.
+For more information call the ferry hotline at (360) 795-7867.

 Puget Island ferry dock